pandallel/quilt/memory-bank/activeContext.md

 ## Current Focus

-The project has completed Milestone 2: "Discovery Actor Uses Scanner for Single Directory" and is now transitioning to Milestone 3: "Discovery Actor Sends Material Messages" to establish message passing between actors.
+The project has completed Milestone 2: "Discovery Actor Uses Scanner for Single Directory" and is now transitioning to Milestone 3: "Event Bus and Material Registry Foundation" to establish the core event-driven communication infrastructure.

 ## Current Implementation Status